caviarjs/next-roe-binder/README.md

 # @caviar/next-roe-mixer

-Caviar binder to orchestrate next and roe
+Caviar mixer to orchestrate next and roe

 ## Install